jaw42/dotfiles/README.markdown

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+This is a fork of [holman's](https://github.com/holman) fork of the above.
+Many thanks to him on doing the rest of the setup leg work.
+There'll naturally be many changes is configuration, but the majority of the work is not mine.